Skip to Main Content Go to Sitemap

 • Because the measurements are taken from the eye itself, this test can be performed awake (typically six years and older) or under sedation/general anesthesia.

-• The test takes about 40 minutes.
+• The test takes approximately 40 minutes.
 For accuracy in measurement, the pupils are dilated, and patients are encouraged not to blink or squint during the flashes.
 Contact lenses must be removed due to the use of eye-electrodes.

 Multi-focal ERG (mfERG)